Can I file my case in small claims court?

 Who is the judge in a Small Claims Court case?

-A Justice of the Peace for Real County hears small claims court cases for Real County.
+The justice of the peace for Real County presides over small claims court actions for Real County.

 You should file your action in the County and specific Precinct where the defendants reside or where the defendant has contracted to perform.
 (Government Code Section 28.011).